This year’s on-line plant sale is now over. Thank you for a great sale!

-Pick up days are both Saturday, May 22nd and Sunday, May 23rd.
+Pick up days are closed for 2021.
 Pick up time will be within 2 hour window based on your last name but we will work with you if you can’t make it within the designated time slot.
 Focus is to stagger folks coming to pick up plants.
 All tasks dealing with pick up will be outdoors.
 Wearing of masks will be mandatory.
 6 feet social distancing will be highly monitored by our volunteers.

 Plant Pick Up location: